opringle/nlp-fine-tune/README.md

 # Fine tune BERT on GCP

-Leverage GCP Ai Platform to speed up your ML workflow.
+Leverage GCP as a training job management platform to speed up your ML workflow.

 ## Prerequisites